How to Start a Blog (ブログ 始め方): 19 Easy-to-Follow Steps That Will Help you Make a Living Blogging (2021 Solopreneur Guide)

 Choose a Web Hosting Plan and Register Your Domain

-- What is their payout to affliates.
+- What is their payout to affliliates.
 Many hosting providers you hear about are referred everywhere because their affiliate payouts are huge.
-Bluehost, for example, is among the highest in the industry.
+Bluehost, which offers website hosting for only $3.95 a month, for example, is among the highest affiliate commission for web hosting in the industry—$65. for qualified hosting plans.

 - Evaluate their help documentation.
-Do they offer video tutorials, full technical write-ups on common procesdures like SSL, email forwarding, and integration with Google Suite?
+Do they offer video tutorials, full technical write-ups on common procedures like SSL, email forwarding, and integration with Google Workspace?

 - Do they offer monthly Malware protection with a partner company?
 Be careful with this.